-We’ve gone over the security features of blockchains, but let’s look at security on an individual level.
+We’ve gone over the security features of blockchains, but let’s look at security on an personal level.
 What aspects of blockchains ensure personal security?

 Asymmetric encryption is a cryptographic system that uses both public keys and private keys.

-Communication between nodes is a key part of decentralized networks.
-Nodes use a method known as asymmetric encryption in order to sign transactions to prove where they came from.
+Communication between nodes is a key function of decentralized networks.
+Nodes use a method known as asymmetric encryption in order to sign transactions to prove which account they came from.
 Within this method, public and private keys are absolutely essential for the encryption and decryption of messages.
 Public keys can be dispersed widely, whereas private keys are only known to the owner.

 In this type of cryptographic system, public keys can be used by anyone to encrypt or verify a message for a particular receiver; they function as addresses.
 For asymmetric encryption to work, the user must be able to securely generate and store a private key that acts as a password.
 From this private key, a public key is also generated.
 Security relies upon the private key staying private, while the public key can be published without compromising the security of the private key.